Skip to main content

 Alex Jones

-The fact that the Republican Party is about to nominate a candidate who has embraced conspiracy theorist broadcaster Alex Jones is downright terrifying.
+The fact that the Republican Party is about to nominate a candidate who has embraced conspiracy theorist broadcaster Alex Jones is downright terrifying(link is external).

 It’s hard to describe how utterly bizarre Jones’ worldview is and how unbelievable it is that a major presidential candidate is promoting it.

-Jones has broadcast numerous “false flag” conspiracy theories, alleging that the U.S. government was involved in the September 11 attacks; the Oklahoma City bombing; and the massacres of school children in Newtown, Connecticut, black churchgoers in Charleston, South Carolina, moviegoers in Aurora, Colorado, and police officers in Las Vegas, Nevada.
+Jones has broadcast numerous “false flag” conspiracy theories, alleging that the U.S. government was involved in the September 11 attacks(link is external); the Oklahoma City bombing(link is external); and the massacres of school children in Newtown, Connecticut(link is external), black churchgoers in Charleston, South Carolina(link is external), moviegoers in Aurora, Colorado(link is external), and police officers in Las Vegas, Nevada(link is external).

 And that’s not all.

-Hoping that “no amount of fluoride in the water” can stop Trump, Jones has used threatening language against the GOP candidate’s critics, calling Hillary Clinton a “bitch,” telling Bernie Sanders supporters that they need to have their “jaws broken,” and urging conservative writer George Will to “put a .357 Magnum to your head and blow what little is left of your brains out all over yourself” after he wrote a column condemning Trump.
+Hoping that “no amount of fluoride in the water(link is external)” can stop Trump, Jones has used threatening language against the GOP candidate's critics, calling Hillary Clinton a “bitch(link is external),” telling Bernie Sanders supporters that they need to have their “jaws broken(link is external),” and urging conservative writer George Will to “put a .357 Magnum to your head and blow what little is left of your brains out all over yourself(link is external)” after he wrote a column condemning Trump.

 Michael Savage

-Savage, who calls himself “the architect of Trump’s messaging,” has told his listeners that Trump based his immigration policies on one of his books.
+Savage, who calls himself “the architect of Trump's messaging(link is external),” has told his listeners that Trump based his immigration policies on one of his books(link is external).

 Oh, you're one of the sodomites.
 You should only get AIDS and die, you pig.
 How's that?
 Why don't you see if you can sue me, you pig.
 You got nothing better than to put me down, you piece of garbage.
 You have got nothing to do today — go eat a sausage and choke on it.
 Get trichinosis.